 Are ATMs available during the trek??

 You might find an ATM in Namche Bazaar but other than that you should be prepared to take as much cash as necessary for the entire trek.
-Also, don't rely overmuch on the ATM at Namche - it's not unknown for it to break down, which could leave you in a bind.
+Also, don't rely too much on the ATM at Namche - it's not possible for it to break down, which could leave you in a bind.

 What kind of trekking gear do I need?